neisinger/Pico-Coffee-Machine/README.md

 # Pico Coffee Machine

-This project aims to add a PID controller (and other features) to a `Elektra Cappuccina` coffee machine (and possibly any other single heater manual coffee machine) using a Raspberry PI Pico.
+This project aims to add a PID controller (and other features) to a `Elektra Cappuccina` coffee machine (and possibly any other single heater manual coffee machine) using a Raspberry Pi Pico.

 The project is based on [ArduinoCoffeeMachine](https://github.com/ilcardella/ArduinoCoffeeMachine) which uses an Arduino Nano.
 Both projects are based on [lib_coffee_machine](https://github.com/ilcardella/lib_coffee_machine) which is a C++ library providing an abstraction of a generic coffee machine.